 ANCS expects employees to act in a responsible and mature way at all times.
 Supervisors shall answer any questions concerning any work or safety rule.
-Inappropriate behaviors include but are not limited to poor work performance and class management, tardiness and attendance issues, and insubordination.
-See "Professional Conduct" on page 272.
+Inappropriate behaviors include but are not limited to poor work performance and class management, tardiness and attendance issues, and insubordination (Professional Conduct).